ranky/media-bundle/README.md

 ## Advantages

 * One of the advantages of using this bundle is that it is compatible with any Symfony project, whether using EasyAdmin or any other content management system.
 This means it can easily be integrated into your existing project without having to worry about compatibility issues.
+* One notable feature is its support for different storage options such as Local, AWS S3, Google Cloud, Azure, and more, all made possible by integrating the Flysystem library.
 * The interface is built with React, not jQuery, which means it is more modern and efficient.
 * File resizing and compression is handled on the server side (admin), not endorsed to the client, which saves resources and improves performance.
 * The interface is inspired by WordPress, a widely-used and well-respected platform, which means it is user-friendly and reliable.